jlynch2195/auto_selfcal_cluster/README.md

 # Run automatic self-calibration on NRAO cluster
-All credit to Patrick Sheehan (https://github.com/psheehan/auto_selfcal).
-This code is designed to streamline running github code auto_selfcal on clusters we have access to at UO and NRAO.
+Credit to Patrick Sheehan (https://github.com/psheehan/auto_selfcal) for developing the auto_selfcal code package itself.
+My code below is simply designed to streamline running auto_selfcal on clusters we have access to at UO and NRAO.

 (TODO) NOTE: this code can be tweaked to run on Talapas with the following changes with respect to filesystem and SLURM scheduler options.